 The factory in Zenica, the capital of the Zenica-Doboj Canton, is not any different.
 The vast Zenica steelworks owned by Lakshmi Mittal operates without valid environmental permits and too often exceeds the emissions limits.
 In 2015, levels of SO2 exceeded EU safe limits 166 times.
-Locals have frequently protested against ArcelorMittal’s failure to introduce environmental improvements that were pledged when the steel giant bought the plant over a decade ago.
+ArcelorMittal's failed to introduce environmental improvements to the steel giant when they bought the plant over a decade ago.

 Confusion over the misused date

-When Kovac’s thesis evaluating the sulphur dioxide concentration in the air was finally published, the public was given a “reliable” scientific source stating that the ArcelorMittal steelworks was responsible for a mere 10-15% of the total SO2 concentration in Zenica’s air.
-Little did they know the truth behind the paper.
+When Kovac's evaluation of the sulfur dioxide concentration in the air was finally published, the public was given a "reliable" scientific resource stating that the ArcelorMittal steelworks was responsible for 10-15% of the total SO2 concentration in Zenica's air.
+Little did they know, this was not true.

-Yet another professor at Zenica University, Samir Lemeš, read the conclusion with considerable surprise.
-Being both an environmental activist and the former president of the local NGO Eko-forum Zenica, he soon questioned the results, figuring out that wrong numbers were used as input data for the simulation; instead of the real results of the monitoring of emissions being used, the amounts included in the plans for the environmental permit were used.
-The actual emissions were much higher than those that were planned and permitted, and therefore the simulation results significantly underestimated the extent of the air pollution directly attributable to ArcelorMittal.
+Yet another professor at Zenica University, Samir Lemeš, being both an environmental activist and a former president of the local NGO Eco-forum Zenica, soon questioned the results.
+He figured out that wrong numbers were used as input data for the simulation.
+The real results from emission monitoring were not used; instead, the amounts included in the plans for the environmental permit were used.
+The actual emissions were much higher than those planned and permitted, and the simulation results were significantly underestimated by the air pollution, which is directly attributable to ArcelorMittal.

-But, when Lemeš warned his colleagues about these flaws, underscoring the likely misuse of the results by ArcelorMittal as “scientific proof” that they do not pollute too much, he was ignored.
-Not even his official appeal to the Ethics Committee of the University of Zenica regarding the violation of the Ethical Code as a result of a conflict of interests, counterfeiting, and fabrication of results earned any kind of response.
+But, when Lemeš warned his colleagues about these flaws, underscoring the likely misuse of the results by ArcelorMittal as "scientific proof" they do not pollute too much, he was ignored.
+Not even his official appeal to the Ethics Committee of the University of Zenica regarding the violation of the Ethical Code and the resulting conflict of interests, counterfeiting, and production resulted in any kind of response.

-As foreseen, ArcelorMittal did misuse the thesis results; in a TV programme about air pollution broadcast a few months later, the head of ArcelorMittal’s environmental department quoted the 10-15% air pollution contribution as a fact.
+As expected, ArcelorMittal did misuse the thesis results.
+In a TV program about air pollution broadcast a few months later, the head of ArcelorMittal's environmental department claimed their 10-15% air pollution contribution was factual.